 Off-Take and Marketing Alliance Agreement and Renewable Fuels Supply Chain Agreement with Mansfield Oil Company.
 In August 2011, the Company entered into a commercial off-take agreement with Mansfield Oil Company ("Mansfield"), to distribute isobutanol-based fuel into the petroleum market.
 The agreement allows Mansfield to blend the Company's isobutanol for its own use, and to be a distributor of the Company's isobutanol for a term of five years.
-The Company also entered into a three--year supply services agreement, with automatic one-year renewals thereafter, with C&N, a Mansfield subsidiary ("C&N"), which will provide supply chain services including logistics management, customer service support, invoicing and billing services.
-Since beginning operations of the side-by-side configuration of our plant, the Company has sold marginal amounts of isobutanol, including during the period ended March 31, 2015.
-No amounts were recorded for period ended March 31, 2014.
+The Company also entered into a three-year supply services agreement, with automatic one-year renewals thereafter, with C&N, a Mansfield subsidiary ("C&N"), which will provide supply chain services including logistics management, customer service support, invoicing and billing services.
+Since beginning operations of the side-by-side configuration of our plant, the Company has sold marginal amounts of isobutanol, including during the period ended June 30, 2015.
+No amounts were recorded for the six months ended June 30, 2015.

 Ethanol Marketing Agreement with C&N, a subsidiary of Mansfield Oil Company.
-Substantially all ethanol sold by Agri-Energy from the date of acquisition through December 31, 2012, during the year ended December 31, 2014, and during the three months ended March 31, 2015 was sold to C&N pursuant to an ethanol purchase and marketing agreement.
-The Company did not sell any ethanol during the three months ended March 31, 2014.
+Substantially all ethanol sold by Agri-Energy from the date of acquisition through December 31, 2012, during the year ended December 31, 2014, and during the six months ended June 30, 2015 was sold to C&N pursuant to an ethanol purchase and marketing agreement.
 The ethanol purchase and marketing agreement with C&N was entered into on April 1, 2009 and automatically renews for subsequent one-year terms unless either party terminates the agreement 60 days before the end of a term.
 Under the terms of the agreement, C&N will market substantially all of Agri-Energy's ethanol production from the Agri-Energy Facility and will pay to Agri-Energy the gross sales price paid by the end customer less expenses and a marketing fee.

 Jet Fuel Supply Agreements with the Defense Logistics Agency (U.S. Air Force, U.S. Army and U.S. Navy).
 During September 2011, the Company was awarded a contract for the procurement of up to 11,000 gallons of alcohol-to-jet (ATJ) fuel for the purposes of certification and testing by the U.S. Air Force.
 The term of the agreement was through December 30, 2012.
 In September 2012, the Company was awarded an additional contract by the U.S. Air Force for the procurement of up to 45,000 gallons of biojet fuel.
 In March 2013, the Company entered into a contract with the Defense Logistics Agency to supply the U.S. Army with 3,650 gallons of biojet fuel and in May 2013 this initial order was increased by 12,500 gallons.
 In September 2013, the Company entered into a contract with the Defense Logistics Agency to supply the U.S. Navy with 20,000 gallons of biojet fuel.
-During the three months ended March 31, 2015, the Company recorded \$0.4 million of revenue associated with shipments of biojet fuel under these contracts.
+During the six months ended June 30, 2015, the Company recorded \$0.4 million of revenue associated with shipments of biojet fuel under these contracts.
+In July 2015, the Company made the final shipment of biojet fuel under its contracts with the Defense Logistics Agency.